top of page

 The noun 'thoroughfare' has its etymological origins in Middle English, where it was originally composed of two words: 'through' and 'fare.'
 'Through' has Old English roots and means 'from one end or side to the other,' indicating passage or traversal.
 'Fare' comes from Old English 'fær,' meaning 'journey' or 'way,' and it is related to the modern word 'ferry.'
 In Middle English, these words were combined to create 'thoroughfare,' which described a road, street, or highway that allowed for the passage of vehicles, pedestrians, and various forms of transportation from one location to another.
 The term has maintained this essential meaning over time, emphasizing its role as a route or conduit for travel and transportation.

-Find the meaning of thoroughfare
+Find the correct meaning of the noun thoroughfare:

 Try Again!